506967734/commonNetView/README.md

 ## Bugs and Feedback

         For bugs, questions and discussions please use the Github Issues.<br>
-OR .<br>
+        OR .
-Write Email to zhudi19911107@gmail.com<br>
+        Write Email to zhudi19911107@gmail.com

 ## LICENSE
 ```